turingschool/front-end-curriculum/lessons/module-4/binary-search-tree.md

 ```

 Human #1 should implement a linked list based on this data
-Human #2 should implement a binary searct tree based on this data
+Human #2 should implement a binary search tree based on this data

 How many steps does it take for you to find the number 6 in your linked list?
 In your BST?